-Insect-eating bats in NSW are in decline.
+Insect-eating bats in New South Wales are in decline.
 They are under threat from habitat loss, human activities and climate change.
-Of the 34 species in NSW, 18 are listed as threatened or are thought to be extinct.
+Of the 34 species in New South Wales, 18 are listed as threatened or are thought to be extinct.

-Bats in Backyards is a citizen science project aimed at securing populations of threatened insect-eating bats in NSW.
+Bats in Backyards is a citizen science project aimed at securing populations of threatened insect-eating bats in New South Wales.

 With large gaps in the known habitat requirements and distribution of these threatened species, we need to learn more to better protect them.